 “What can I do now?”

+These are all typical questions that are asked by many, many spouses.
+You certainly aren’t alone.
 But please try not to panic (beyond what you may have already experienced).
 Let go of the squeeze you may have on the panic button, or the “I don’t care at this point; I just want to be released” button, and consider a few things first.

-Pray.
-Ask God to give you wisdom.
-God promises us that if we ask, He will give it (see: James 1).
+I know that sounds simplistic.
+But remember that God promises us that if we ask, He will give it (see: James 1).
 And while asking, request that the Holy Spirit guide you as your Wonderful Counselor (Isaiah 9:6).

 While opening your mind and asking for wisdom, pray as the psalmist did,

 “Search me, God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting.”
 (Psalm 139:23-24)

 “Create in me a pure heart, O God, and renew a steadfast spirit within me.”
 (Psalm 51:10)

 At this point, consider that one possibility could be that you are going through a very typical stage of marriage.
 It’s one in which, you and your spouse need to work through some issues, if you are going to survive this season of marriage.